softwareconstruction240/autograder/getting-started/getting-started.md

 `configuration` table or by clicking `Update Manually` in the `config` tab.

 Additionally, if you want (not required), you can insert values into the `configuration` table manually (although the step above should do it automatically).
-[Here](db-insert-statements/insert-config-database.md) is the insert statement.
+See the [insert `config` SQL statements](db-insert-statements/insert-config-database.md).

 ### Environment Variables